 One of the essential rules of pickleball is that the server must hit the ball with an underhand stroke while keeping one foot stationary.
 While this rule has long been established, there has been some debate over whether tossing the ball while serving in pickleball is legal.

+Pickleball rules stipulate that the server must stand still and not move their feet until after contact with the ball.
+In addition, the serve must be delivered underhand without excessive wrist action or flinging the ball into the air.
 Tossing or flinging the ball into service is not permissible, as this would violate both rules.
 It should also be noted that if any part of either foot leaves contact with the ground prior to contact with the paddle, this will also constitute a fault serve.

 In conclusion, it is illegal to toss or fling the ball while serving in pickleball according to official tournament rules set forth by the USA Pickleball Association (USAPA).
 Players should adhere strictly to these regulations when playing competitively.
-Any violation may result in penalty points being awarded against them at their opponents’ discretion.
+Any violation may result in penalty points being awarded against them at their opponent’s discretion.

-When Not to Toss the Ball in a Pickleball Serve?
+When Not to Toss the Ball in a Pickleball Serve

 The most important rule is that you should always keep the ball if it lands outside of your service zone.
-It means that if your opponent is positioned further away from you than where you plan on serving, it’s unwise to attempt the shot as it will fail more often than not.
+This means that if your opponent is positioned further away from you than where you plan on serving, it’s unwise to attempt the shot as it will fail more often than not.

-Generally, beginners should stick with an underhand or overhand serve until they have mastered their technique and can accurately get their serves into their opponent’s court consistently without needing too much assistance from an overhead throw.
+Tossing can be difficult because of wind conditions or other environmental factors; these should also be considered before attempting a serve with a toss.
+Beginners, in particular, should stick with an underhand or overhand serve until they have mastered their technique and can accurately get their serves into their opponent’s court consistently without needing too much assistance from an overhead throw.

 Tossing Tips for Pickleball Volley Serve

-• Tip 1: Toss or release the ball with one hand and use a smooth motion to hit it with the other hand.
+Tip 1: Toss or release the ball with one hand and use a smooth motion to hit it with the other hand.
 Do not throw or bounce the ball too high or too low.
 Aim for a height that is comfortable for you and allows you to hit the ball with an upward arc.

-• Tip 2: Keep your eyes on the ball and watch it until it meets your paddle.
+Tip 2: Keep your eyes on the ball and watch it until it meets your paddle.
 Do not look away or lose focus.
 Try to hit the ball in the center of your paddle for more control and consistency.

-• Tip 3: Aim for the crosscourt service box, diagonal from you, on the other side of the net.
+Tip 3: Aim for the crosscourt service box, diagonal from you, on the other side of the net.
 The baseline bounds the service box, the sideline, the non-volley zone line, and the centerline.
 Do not hit the ball into the non-volley zone or out of bounds.

 FAQs